stbnrivas/dataModels/Environment/WaterQualityObserved/doc/spec.md

     + Default unit: Parts per thousand (ppt).
     + Optional

-+ `pH` : acidity or basicity of an aqueous solution.
++ `pH` : Acidity or basicity of an aqueous solution.
     + Attribute type: [Number](http://schema.org/Number)
     + Attribute metadata:
         + `timestamp`: Timestamp when the last update of the attribute happened.